 Has Firefly Lane Been Confirmed For A Season Two?

-And while, no, a second season is yet to be confirmed, the story of the two BFFs is far from over.
-Based on Kristen Hannah's book of the same name, the first season only covers the first half of the book, meaning that there's plenty more drama to in store.
+And while some may question what the second season would even cover, the actual story of the two BFFs is far from over.
+Based on Kristen Hannah’s book of the same name, the first season only covers the first half of the book, meaning that there’s plenty more drama to in store.

 "There's plenty to go, just from the first novel," Ben Lawson, who plays Kate's husband Johnny Ryan, told Oprah Magazine.
 "There's also a sequel.
 Hopefully audiences delve in and we can continue."